 Let’s consider the ads currently forbidden by Google in detail.

 This list includes:

-- Ads that contain comprehensive or aggregated information about different companies that issue coins or tokens.
+- Ads that contain comprehensive or aggregated information about different coin launch platforms that issue coins or tokens.
 This includes investment advice and offers to buy cryptocurrency as well as ads for websites that contain broker reviews.

-- Cryptocurrency ads, including ICO ads, ads that promote cryptocurrencies, cryptocurrency trade offers, and cryptocurrency wallets
+- Cryptocurrency ads, including coin launch platform ads, blockchain marketing agency ads, ads that promote cryptocurrencies, cryptocurrency trade offers, and cryptocurrency wallets.

 - Ads that contain information about providers who offer speculative financial products or trade such products, including trade offers and sites with broker reviews and related content.

 Reasons for the New Google Cryptocurrency Ad Policy